jinhoyoo/summarize_youtube_video_lecture/Readme.md

 - Edit the variables in the "Input variables" cell according to your requirements.
    - Provide the YouTube video ID (`youtube_video_id`) for which you want to generate a summary.
    - Specify the language of the subscription (`language`).
-   - Adjust the parameters for generating the summary:
-     - `max_token`: The maximum number of tokens in the generated summary.
-     - `model`: The OpenAI model to use for generating the summary.
-     - `chunk_size`: The size of each chunk of text for processing.
-     - `chunk_overlap`: The overlap between each chunk.
   - Copy and paste the time stamps and chapter names from the YouTube video description into the `chapter_part_in_description` variable.

 ``` Python